fanoframework/fanoframework.github.io/database/index.md

 ### ODBC

-If you use database which not yet supported directly by FreePascal sqldb library you may use ODBC connection.
+If you use database which not yet supported directly by FreePascal sqldb library, you may use ODBC connection.
 `TOdbcDb` class is thin wrapper for `TODBCConnection` class which implements `IRdbms` interface.

 For example, if you have `/etc/odbcinst.ini` with content as follows